bluecollardev/quickcommerce-v2-django/README.md

 # quickcommerce-v2-django

-!IMPORTANT: This project is currently in development and is not ready for use.
-Functionally, this is a complete port of the QuickCommerce e-Commerce and e-Commerce API extension packs for OpenCart 2.x.
+!IMPORTANT: We're currently early in the process of porting our QuickCommerce e-commerce platform to Django and this project is not ready for third-party use.

 ## Headless e-Commerce and Marketing API Service
 QuickCommerce is a free open source e-commerce platform for online merchants who only want headless e-commerce engine